mixxxdj/manual/source/chapters/library.rst

 **Rescan Library**
   If you want to manually refresh your library without exiting (for example because you added or moved files) you can do this with :menuselection:`Library --> Rescan Library` in the menu on top of the application window.
-You can prompt an automatic rescan in :menuselection:`Preferences --> Library --> Rescan on startup`.
+You can prompt an automatic rescan when mixxx is started in.
+  :menuselection:`Preferences --> Library --> Rescan on startup`.

 Track list context menu